Free · No sign-in required · Works when captions are available

 Journalists & researchers

-Extract quotes from press conferences and interviews.
+Extract quotes from press conferences, interviews, and documentaries in seconds.

 Language learners